 Known for its folk language, Boontling, Boonville is a great place to get out of the car and relax.
 On the way into town, Pennyroyal Farm & Creamery and Anderson Valley Brewing Company are both worth a stop and a tour.
-Not only a winery tasting room with lunch options and picnic supplies, Pennyroyal produces handcrafted cheese exclusively from the farms’ goats and sheep and tours are offered daily at 10AM and 2PM.
+Not only a winery tasting room with lunch options and picnic supplies, Pennyroyal produces handcrafted cheese exclusively from the farms’ goats and sheep, and tours are offered daily at 10AM and 2PM (summer hours).
 The Brewery is renowned for its uncommonly good beer and seasonal releases only found at the Tap Room.
 Founded in 2006, Foursight Wines’ goal is to produce 100% estate wines in the French monopole model, with grapes sourced only from their own Charles Vineyard.
 Just a short distance is the historic Live Oak Building, where Maryetta Wines makes its home.
 Their organic Pinot Noir wines are sourced from some of the finest vineyards in the Anderson Valley AVA.
 Make a beeline for Bee Hunter Wine, which shares the Live Oak building tasting room.
 Sourcing grapes from “secret garden” vineyards, Bee Hunter produces a variety of reds, whites, and a rosé.
 The only 100% wind and solar powered winery in the county, Philo Ridge Vineyards maintains a tasting room in downtown Boonville, just a stroll away from restaurants and shops.
 Seebass Vineyards opened their doors in the summer of 2014.
 Their wines are created from their hand-harvested, hand-pruned, sustainably farmed and estate-grown fruit, which is grown “over the hill” in Talmage.

 At the heart of Anderson Valley, Philo and the surrounding area are chock-a-block with tasting rooms with wines that will appeal to every palate.
 On the way in to Philo, the first winery stop is Goldeneye Winery, specializing in Anderson Valley Pinot Noirs – a spectacular place to stop and taste with its background of Confluence Vineyard (the main photo on this post!).
 Just across the highway is the house of Domaine Anderson.
 Owned by the family that stewards the Roederer brand, this 50 acres of family-owned vineyards is dedicated exclusively to Pinot Noir and Chardonnay.